Currency Exchange Rates for US Dollar? Convert GBP to USD at todays exchange rate. See historical and money transfer restrictions for United States.

-Currency Information on United States Dollar - USD – United States dollar - $
+Currency Information on United States Dollar - USD – US Dollar - $

 Coins are available in denominations of 1, 5, 10, 25 and 50 cents, though the 50 cent coin is not used regularly.
 1 dollar coins are available but not used often.